nfc-developer/sdm-backend/README.md

-# Backend server for Secure Direct Messaging (SDM)
+# Backend server for decoding Secure Unique NFC Message (SUN)

 An example of Flask application which can decrypt data contained in NDEF "mirrors" and validate their AES-CMAC cryptographic signature.
 Implemented according to _AN12196 "NTAG 424 DNA and NTAG 424 DNA TagTamper features and hints"_.